Weight Loss Surgery

 Severely overweight and obese individuals battle more than just issues concerning their weight.
 Obesity is often accompanied by additional comorbid conditions such as diabetes, high blood pressure, sleep apnea, heart disease and a host of other health problems.
 Weight loss surgery has the power to not only help overweight individuals lose the weight necessary for them to live a healthier life, but also to improve many of obesity’s dangerous health effects.
 It will extend the quality and quantity of your life!

 In addition to improving existing comorbidities, weight loss surgery can:

 - Reduce your need for medications

 - Improve flexibility and endurance

 Weight loss surgery is a tool that can help you make the lifestyle changes necessary to lose weight and improve your overall health and well-being.
-At GI Surgical Specialists, Dr. Denk is specializing in incisionless and laparoscopic methods of weight loss surgery and is dedicated to helping you select the weight loss procedure that is right for you.
+At GI Surgical Specialists, we are specializing in incisionless and laparoscopic methods of weight loss surgery and are dedicated to helping you select the weight loss procedure that is right for you.

 Laparoscopic and Robotic Weight Loss Surgery